 I fully appreciate the fact that many students—not only those in the final year of funding—have experienced significant challenges, delays, and frustrations, and are understandably worried about the future.
 My office is providing graduate groups with the ability to offer limited funding to students at various stages in the program.
 But we simply must address those in most imminent need, namely those whose funding comes to an end this academic year.
 None of us knows how long this crisis will persist, and what further measures might be needed once we have a clearer idea of how events will unfold in the coming months.

-In these difficult times, we remain more committed than ever to helping you become the next generation of scholars and teachers, and we want to support you in any way possible.
-Please stay well and be kind to yourselves and one another.
+In these difficult times, we remain committed to helping you become the next generation of scholars and teachers, and we want to support you to the extent possible in the midst of this unprecedented crisis.

 Beth S. Wenger

 Associate Dean of Graduate Studies

 University of Pennsylvania